dphummel/dphummel.github.io/_posts/2025-03-12-AITrustandSafety.md

 - **A Culture of Learning from Failures**: Applying the aviation industry’s rigorous post-mortem approach to AI mistakes, fostering accountability and improvement.

 They key point is we can't continue to ride this exist wave of change nor stop it.
-We have to create change which allows it to be scuplted to ensure safety which builds trust.
+We have to create change which allows it to be scuplted to ensure safety to build trust.

 ### Conclusions ###
 The trust gap in AI presents both a challenge and an opportunity.
 By prioritizing education, transparency, and containment, we can build AI systems that are not only powerful but worthy of public trust built on a strong foundation of safety.
 We have the ability to transform AI from a technology people fear into one they actively embrace and that benefits our society.